 HISTORY OF THE TORCH

+Work on the Torch Theatre began in 1973.
 The initial concept was a small community enterprise linked with a Further Education Centre in the adjacent building but due to the venue’s instant popularity, expansion became inevitable and it very quickly became a much larger project.

 The theatre was designed by local architect, Monty Minter, with a main auditorium of 297 seats at a cost of £500,000, which was enabled by contributions from public bodies including the Welsh Arts Council, Pembrokeshire County Council, Wales Tourist Board, Milford Haven Town Council and AMOCO UK refinery, from whose logo the Torch took its name.

 At an early stage during construction, it was decided that the theatre ought to be a producing rather than a receiving one, that being the only way to ensure a proper range of programming.
 This decision saw the formation of the Torch Theatre Company, and the original building plans upgraded to include a sizeable stage with fly-tower, subspace and versatile lighting perches.